peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Returns:**

-* A Map.Entry object.
+* A key/value pair.
 The key is the name of the header field, such as "From" or "Content-ID".
 The value is the header field's value.

 **Throws:**

-* <code>IllegalArgumentException</code> - The parameter <code>index</code> is 0 or at least as
+* <code>IllegalArgumentException</code> - The parameter <code>index</code> is 0 or at
- high as the number of header fields.
+ least as high as the number of header fields.

 ### GetHeader
     public String GetHeader(String name)